-Vitamin B2, also known as riboflavin, is another of the water-soluble vitamins.
-Unfortunately, it is easily destroyed by exposure to light, so foods high in vitamin B2 should be packaged and stored accordingly.
+RIBOFLAVIN Vitamin B2 , sources, benefits, and risks.
+Vitamin B2, also known as riboflavin, is another water-soluble vitamins.
+Unfortunately, it is easily destroyed by exposure to light, so foods high in Vitamin B2 should be packaged and stored accordingly.

-Regular consumption of dairy products, eggs, leafy green vegetables, peas and beans, and nuts guarantees adequate levels of vitamin B2.
-Some breads and cereals are also fortified with vitamin B2.
+Foods rich in Vitamin B2: regular consumption of dairy products, eggs, leafy green vegetables, peas and beans, and nuts guarantees adequate levels of vitamin B2.
+Some breads and cereals are also fortified with riboflavin.
 The best natural sources of vitamin B2 are brewer’s yeast, wheat germ, and almonds.

-Because vitamin B2 is synergistic – that is, working best in the presence of other B vitamins – those on restricted or inadequately nourishing diets are advised to take vitamin B2 in the form of vitamin B complex.
+Because Vitamin B2 is synergistic – that is, working best in the presence of other B vitamins – people on restricted or inadequately nourishing diets are advised to take vitamin B2 in the form of vitamin B complex.
 This way, normal growth, red blood cell production, energy levels, central nervous system responses – even healthy skin, hair, eyes and liver – are assured.

-Vitamin B2 is also an antioxidant.
-That is, vitamin B2 destroys damaging particles (i.e., free radicals) circulating in the human body.
+Vitamin B2 is also an antioxidant which means that riboflavin destroys damaging particles (i.e., free radicals) circulating in the human body.
 These particles, left unchecked, can cause aging, disease, and even death.

-Some of the effects of vitamin B2 deficiency are:
+Some of the effects of riboflavin deficiency are:

 • Cracks and sores at the outer corners of the lips